 We’re going to take a look at which situations you need to call a plumber for an immediate callout, either on short notice or in the middle of the night.
 While the fees will be increased with the emergency rate, you may not have much of a choice.
 You need to correctly identify the situation first before making the phone call.

-How do you know if you need an emergency plumber?
+How to know if you have an emergency?

 The biggest difference between emergency and more traditional plumbing service is going to come down to price.
 Short notice, after hours, or weekend calls Knowing that it can be nearly double the price to call an emergency plumber.